mimachniak/sysopslife.pages/_posts/2026-07-21-azure-guest-configuration.md

 # Summary

-Custom Guest Configuration turns a DSC configuration into an Azure Policy control that can be measured across a fleet.
+Custom Guest Configuration turns a DSC configuration into a control that can be measured across a fleet.
 The reliable loop is simple: compile the MOF, package it, validate it locally, publish it to a durable HTTPS location, generate the policy, and assign it to a limited test scope before expanding the rollout.

+# Examples of code

+Code examples of configuration can be found on this repo in GitHub - [Blog code examples Github](https://github.com/mimachniak/sysopslife-scripts/tree/master/DSC/2_0)